bk/pdc/README.md

 ## Usage

 In order to process a Markdown document (e.g. `myfile.md`) with `pdc`, simply run `pdc myfile.md`.
-Assuming that you have not changed the default settings and not overriden the default behaviour through command line arguments (for which see below), a subdirectory called `myfile.pdc` will be created in the same directory as `myfile.md`, and output files for three formats (pdf, latex and html5) will be placed there.
+Assuming that you have not changed the default settings and not overriden the default behaviour through command line arguments (for which see below), a subdirectory called `myfile.pdc` will be created in the same directory as `myfile.md`, and output files for three formats (pdf, latex and html) will be placed there.

 Like with pandoc, you can also specify multiple source files which together will be turned into a single target document for each of the configured formats.
 However, unlike pandoc, `pdc` does not read markdown source from STDIN, so do not attempt to pipe data to it.